sbgrid/sbgrid.github.io/README.md

 # SBGrid
 ![SBGrid](SBGRID.png)

-## SBGrid software for Structural Biology
+### SBGrid software for Structural Biology
 SBGrid is a non-profit research computing support organization based at Harvard Medical School in Boston.

+# OUTAGE NOTICE -- 9 APR 2106 -- Network upgrade
+SBGrid will be offline for network upgrades 9 APR 2106.
+Services, including license servers, software updates, and email support, will not be available.
+We expect to be back online by 10 Apr.

 ### What We Do for Structural Biologists
 We support structural biologists by providing structural biology laboratories with a tested and refined software infrastructure that includes a large library of scientific applications.
 Members also benefit from access to SBGrid-supported high performance computing (HPC) resources and training opportunities.